 In addition to the Outdoor Gallery and the Clothesline Exhibit, this year’s 6ft Apart Art series of exhibitions includes:

 Pop-Up Exhibitions + Demos

-The GAAC parking lot becomes an artists’ work space and fair on July 25 and August 8.
-Each of the pop-up shows will feature three visual artists working in a variety of media including paint, printmaking, mixed media, metal and clay.
-In addition to showing their work, the exhibitors will set up fresh-air work spaces and demonstrate.
+The GAAC parking lot becomes an artists’ workspace and fair on July 25 and August 8.
+Each of the pop-up shows will feature three visual artists working in a variety of media including painting, printmaking, mixed media, metal, and clay.
+In addition to showing their work, the exhibitors will set up fresh-air workspaces and demonstrate.
 Hours: 11 am – 3 pm.
 Rain dates: July 26 and August 9.
 Talk.
 Buy.
 Free!

 #1 Pop-Up + Demo [July 25] Kim Bazemore, metalsmith.
 Contemporary jewelry; Lindy Bishop, painter.
 Painting big – on a 6ft long canvas; Angela Saxon, painter/printmaker.
 Monotype printmaking with wooden spoon and pin press.

 #2 Pop-Up + Demo [August 8] (Rescheduled due to wind, for Sunday, August 9, 11 am-3 pm)

 Margo Burian, painter.
 Acrylic painting; John Huston, potter.
 John will be conducting a live raku firing; Joan Richmond, painter.
 Collage.